syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 ### Outlined

-When setting `ContainerType` property is set as `Outlined`, background of the container will be transparent, and the container will be covered with a rounded corner border.
+When setting the `ContainerType` property to `Outlined`, the background of the container will be transparent, and the container will be covered with a rounded-corner border.

 {% tabs %}